IncredibleProgress/Sweetheart/README.md

 ## A supercharged heart for the non-expert hands

-What about security, big-data, realtime databases, responsive interfaces and AI?
+What about security, big-data, real-time databases, responsive interfaces and AI?
 Sweetheart comes with the highest quality components widely used by the GAFAM and others, also the best coding practices, and makes the hard stuff for you.
 Start from scratch, and create with ease and efficiency the apps you really need embedding reliable open source code for processing your data at full power!

 Since Ubuntu operating system can be used in any cloud services and as usual software within Windows 10/11, it provides an incredible way for any organization to develop, deploy, and administrate powerful responsive apps including AI keeping high capabilities of integration with the already existing tools like databases, MS-Excel, or SAP.